vishay/tips/README.md

 Submitted by: Vishay Nihalani

-Time spent: 1 hour spent in total
+Time spent: 1 hour spent in total, then 1 hour redoing it and fighting with Github for Desktop

 ## User Stories